jp4474/CUDA-Examples/docs/source/usage.rst

 .. image:: examples/1d_addition_benchmarks.png

-GPU has a very slow latency but it compensates its slow latency by large throughput.
-For the example above, GPU shines when you are working with an array size of
+The GPU has high latency, so for operations with array sizes smaller than 1,024,000, the CPU is much faster.
+However, the GPU compensates for its high latency with large throughput.
+For example, the GPU shines when working with an array size of 1,024,000,000 or greater.